 So why methanol?
 Gasoline is very flammable and has a strong odor.
 Alcohol fuels are renewable, less flammable, and virtually odor-free making them ideal for storage in an apartment, home, or business.
 GenSmart makes the only urban/apartment-friendly generator.

-I love the great outdoors, but I also like to have my gadgets close by, including a MacBook Pro, iPhone 6s Plus, iPads, SLR camera, hairdryer, etc. I have a portable power supply from Duracell but once it runs out of juice, game over.
+I love the great outdoors, but I also like to have my gadgets close by, including a MacBook Pro, iPhone, iPads, SLR camera, hairdryer, etc. I have a portable power supply from Duracell but once it runs out of juice, game over.
 The GenSmart 1000 is on my list for my portable as well as emergency power needs.

 So why was GenSmart exhibiting with Walkera at CES?
 Walkera designs and produces aerial models, quads, or drones.
 Apparently, the GenSmart 1000 is not the smallest power plant developed by GenSmart.